conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Preferring a provider (usually nompi)
 """""""""""""""""""""""""""""""""""""

 Up to here, mpi providers have no explicit preference.
-When choosing an MPI provider, the mutual-exclusivity of the ``mpi`` metapackage allows picking between mpi providers by installing an mpi provider, e.g.
+When choosing an MPI provider, the mutual exclusivity of the ``mpi`` metapackage allows picking between mpi providers by installing an mpi provider, e.g.

 .. code-block:: bash